raditzlawliet/rust-notes-rest-axum-sqlx/readme.md

-## CRUD REST API with Rust 🦀and MySQL using Axum & SQLx
+# CRUD REST API with Rust 🦀and MySQL using Axum & SQLx

-This repository is for medium article: https://medium.com/@raditzlawliet/build-crud-rest-api-with-rust-and-mysql-using-axum-sqlx-d7e50b3cd130
+This repository is for medium article: <https://medium.com/@raditzlawliet/build-crud-rest-api-with-rust-and-mysql-using-axum-sqlx-d7e50b3cd130>

-### Current Stack Version
+## Current Stack Version

-- Rust 1.81.0
+- Rust 1.91.1

-### How to...
+## How to

 ```sh
 # Init Project